ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](od_o8x8_884.gif)](od_o8x8_884.gif)

-Because of the different number of color levels per channel, the above image does not contain just pure grey colors, but includes some bluish and yellowish pixels which cancels each other out to produce extra levels of greys.
+Because of the different number of color levels per channel, the above image does not contain just pure grey colors, but includes some bluish and yellowish pixels which cancel each other out to produce extra levels of greys.

 Now compare the [O-dithered](#ordered-dither) version against error correction dithered version using a posterization levels of 2, and 6, and a "332 colormap" (8 levels of red and green, 4 of blue).